TheGobbo/Flask/README.md

 _hello-world
 //testing a branch

-//about myself: Im currently working on my passion to read, meditate and learn

 //testing automerge: ok

 //testing command line arguments

 //learning to make a site with harvard using git

-//github page and flask site are not compatible
+//github page and flask site dont work well together

 //outside complements/links for website: